Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/operator-sets.md

 	function deregisterOperatorFromAVS(address operator) external;

 	/**
      * @notice Called by an AVS to migrate operators that have a legacy M2 registration to operator sets.
      *
      * @param operators The list of operators to migrate
      * @param operatorSetIds The list of operatorSets to migrate the operators to *
      * @dev The msg.sender used is the AVS
      * @dev The operator can only be migrated at most once per AVS
      * @dev The AVS can no longer register operators via the legacy M2 registration path once it begins migration
-	 * @dev The operator is deregistered from the M2 legacy AVS once migrated */ function migrateOperatorsToOperatorSets( address[] operators, uint32[][] calldata operatorSetIds
+     * @dev The operator is deregistered from the M2 legacy AVS once migrated */ function migrateOperatorsToOperatorSets( address[] calldata operators, uint32[][] calldata operatorSetIds
     ) external;

 	/**
-	 * @notice Called by an AVS to add an operator to a list of operatorSets.
+     * @notice Called by AVSs to add an operator to list of operatorSets.
      *
-	 * @param operator the address of the operator to be added to the operatorSets
+     * @param operator The address of the operator to be added to the operator set.
-	 * @param operatorSetIds the IDs of the operatorSets
+     * @param operatorSetIds The IDs of the operator sets.
-	 * @param operatorSignature the signature of the operator on their intent to register *
+     * @param operatorSignature The signature of the operator on their intent to register.
+     *
-	 * @dev msg.sender is used as the AVS
+     * @dev msg.sender is used as the AVS.
-	 * @dev An AVS can no longer use this method once it migrates to using operatorSets */ function registerOperatorToOperatorSets( address operator, uint32[] calldata operatorSetIds, ISignatureUtils.SignatureWithSaltAndExpiry memory operatorSignature ) external;
+     * @dev The operator must not have a pending deregistration from the operator set.
+     */
+    function registerOperatorToOperatorSets(
+        address operator,
+        uint32[] calldata operatorSetIds,
+        ISignatureUtils.SignatureWithSaltAndExpiry memory operatorSignature
+    ) external;

 	/**
-	 * @notice Called by AVSs to remove an operator to from a list of operatorSets.
+     *  @notice Called by AVSs to remove an operator from an operator set.
      *
-	 * @param operator the address of the operator to be removed from the
+     *  @param operator The address of the operator to be removed from the operator set.
-	 * operatorSets
-	 * @param operatorSetIds the IDs of the operatorSets to remove the operator from
+     *  @param operatorSetIds The IDs of the operator sets.
      *
-	 * @dev msg.sender is used as the AVS
+     *  @dev msg.sender is used as the AVS.
-	 * @dev operator must be registered for msg.sender AVS and the given
-	 * operatorSet
-	 * @dev An AVS can no longer use this method once it migrates to using operatorSets */ function deregisterOperatorFromOperatorSets( address operator, uint32[] calldata operatorSetIds
+     */
+    function deregisterOperatorFromOperatorSets(
+		address operator,
+		uint32[] calldata operatorSetIds
 	) external;

 	/**
-	 * @notice Called by an operator or on their behalf to deregister from a list of operatorSets for given AVS without AVS intervention.
+     * @notice Called by an operator to deregister from an operator set *
-	 *
-	 * @param operator the operator to deregister from the operatorSets
+     * @param operator The operator to deregister from the operatorSets.
-	 * @param avs the AVS to deregister from
+     * @param avs The address of the AVS to deregister the operator from.
-	 * @param operatorSetIDs the list of operatorSets to deregister from
+     * @param operatorSetIds The IDs of the operator sets.
      * @param operatorSignature the signature of the operator on their intent to deregister or empty if the operator itself is calling
      *
      * @dev if the operatorSignature is empty, the caller must be the operator
-	 * @dev this will likely only be called in case the AVS contracts are in a state that prevents operators from deregistering */ function forceDeregisterFromOperatorSets( address operator, address avs, uint32[] operatorSetIds, ISignatureUtils.SignatureWithSaltAndExpiry memory operatorSignature );
+     * @dev this will likely only be called in case the AVS contracts are in a state that prevents operators from deregistering
+     */
+    function forceDeregisterFromOperatorSets(
+        address operator,
+        address avs,
+        uint32[] calldata operatorSetIds,
+        ISignatureUtils.SignatureWithSaltAndExpiry memory operatorSignature
+    ) external;

 	// VIEW